flavormingo/zerozero/README.md

 # zerozero

-the sketch plugin that magically starts your page from (0,0)
+The Sketch plugin that magically organizes your Artboards at the (0,0) origin.

 ## installation

 - [download](https://cdn.jsdelivr.net/gh/flavormingo/zerozero@master/zerozero.sketchplugin.zip) the zip
-- open the zip
+- open the .zip
 - double-click zerozero.sketchplugin

 ## usage